June 2014 Senior Activity Calendar

 - United States Army was established by Congress (1775)

 Invite a local make-up consultant to your facility to get the residents ready for the big ball tonight.
-Have staff give the residents manicures.
+Encourage the staff to give manicures to the residents.
+Serve fresh fruit as a snack.

 - Arkansas became the 25th state (1836)